 - Using a slotted spoon carefully remove them on to a plate.
 Arrange them on a kitchen towel/tissue in a single layer until all the pooris are fried.

-Check out my quick and easy sooji kheer recipe.
+Do not forget to check out quick and easy sooji kheer recipe.

 Notes